reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 The results are a bit confusing here and there; the 10-core is surprisingly erratic, and needs some deeper investigation.
-The overhead of stacking up 4 and 8 core jobs is a bit more than we might; perhaps those jobs are using more of the node than we think (as having the operating system choose processor affinity is an approximate science), or perhaps there is something in the code of RAxML that I don't understand.
+The overhead of stacking up 4 and 8 core jobs is a bit more than we might expect or want; perhaps those jobs are using more of the node than we think (as having the operating system choose processor affinity is an approximate science), or perhaps there is something in the code of RAxML that I don't understand.